hcs42/heapkeeper-old/doc/architecture.rst

 The functions and classes of :mod:`heapcustomlib` help to implement these custom functions.

-We use unit tests to test the Heapkeeper's code, using the standard ``unittest`` module.
+We use unit tests to test Heapkeeper's code, using the standard ``unittest`` module.
 Each module has a corresponding module that tests it.

 :mod:`test_lib`
     Module that tests the :mod:`heaplib` module.